adam-sierakowski/adam-sierakowski/README.md

 ---

-> *Forgetting used to be a failing \[...\].
-Now it takes effort.
-It may be as important as remembering* 🧘🏻 James Gleick
+> *When information is cheap, attention becomes expensive* 🧘🏻 James Gleick